jbowles/te_rex/README.md

 ## Stopwords
 A class provided so you can append or delete from it if needed.
+I typically go for smaller stop lists than larger and this one is no exception.
+However, due the custom nature of this classifier the stop list also contains weekday and month names with usual abbreviations (i.e., nov, november, wed, monday,...).

 ## Corpora